Colin-Majoor/Colin-Majoor.github.io/README.md

 Although the typhoon in Japan caused more monetary damages, that is to be expected considering the size of the country.

 ## Inspection of the data

+## General conclusions about data: just because a natural disaster gets a lot of attention does not necessarily mean that it will drive climate change discussion.
+There are several reasons for this.
+One is that a certain type of natural disaster might be common in parts of the world, meaning that quotes pertaining to governments advising the population to stay hydrated for example will occur frequently, but no discussion around climate change will be started because of how common the event is.
+Another is that a natural disaster might not be devastating enough to catch the attention of major public figures.

 # Synthesis